itzkavishka/awesome-piracy/Readme.md

 - [Winaero Tweaker](https://winaero.com/winaero-tweaker/) Allows you to customize the appearance and behavior of Windows in a flexible way.
 - [WPD](https://wpd.app/) The real privacy dashboard for Windows
 - [Tron](https://www.reddit.com/r/TronScript) Tron, an automated PC cleanup script
-- [Tallow](https://github.com/basil00/TorWall) Tallow is a transparent Tor firewall and proxying solution for Windows.

 ## Email